 - compile.
 Compiles an XML grammar file into an ECR file. - eduction_from_config.
 Extracts entities from a plain text input file, using settings read from a configuration file. - eduction_from_settings.
+(C and Java only).
 Extracts entities from a plain text input file, using settings created by calling explicit API functions. - redaction.
-Redacts entities in a plain text input file.
+Redacts entities in a plain text input file. - repeated_matches.
+Demonstrates the use of EdkGetNextRepeatedMatch, which you can use to find repeated matches. - table_extraction.
+Extract entities from a CSV/TSV input file, using column/header settings read from a configuration file.

-For information on how to build and run the sample programs, refer to the README.md file in the samples directory.
+For more information about these examples, refer to the README.md file in the samples directory.